bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 ### Response document

-All of these suggestions also apply to the `rebuttal.tex` file.
-In the response document, for each committee member, a specific section is dedicated, and the questions are posed as an enumerated list.
-Additionally, questions or suggestions are written in a different color `(royalblue)` than the actual response using the `xcolor` package with the `dvipsnames` option.
+- Questions or suggestions are written in a different color `(royalblue)` than the actual response using the `xcolor` package with the `dvipsnames` option.
 You can change the color to your preference.
 You can use this package to add colors in other cases as well; check on [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).

+- For tables, figures, bibliography, footnotes, and any other special environments, follow the suggested format given above for the main proposal document.

 ### Final note on organizing

 If you find all the packages and their settings and macros to be overwhelming and distracting during writing and editing, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
 Then you can use the command `input{my-preamble.tex}` to make your main file appear cleaner and less distracting.
 See [managing a large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).
-  - You can also upgrade the template-related settings to make a LaTeX package for the thesis using the `.sty` file.
+You can also upgrade the template-related settings to make a LaTeX package for the thesis using the `.sty` file.

 ## Contributing to the project